 The Sequential Connection

 In Western nations, pro‑abortion groups work for school‑based birth control clinics and comprehensive sex education programs that include training children in the use of contraceptives.
-Alan Guttmacher revealed one of the primary purposes of value‑free sex education when he admitted that “The only avenue the International Planned Parenthood Federation and its allies could travel to win the battle for abortion on demand is through sex education.”
+Alan Guttmacher revealed one of the primary purposes of value‑free sex education when he admitted, “The only avenue the International Planned Parenthood Federation and its allies could travel to win the battle for abortion on demand is through sex education.”

-The pro-abortion/population control strategy in the Southern hemisphere is different.
+The pro-abortion/population control strategy in the Southern Hemisphere is different.
 Population control groups spend billions of dollars annually in order to saturate developing nations with birth control.
 They know very well that contraception fails frequently, leading to an increasing demand for illegal abortion.
 Women begin to die from these illegal abortions, so the population controllers hugely exaggerate these numbers and then demand the legalization of abortion.
 This is a tried and tested formula that has worked successfully in more than one hundred nations.

 Pro‑abortionists, population controllers, “family planners” and sex educators all over the world falsely claim as part of their propaganda campaigns that as contraceptive and abortifacient use increases, “unwanted pregnancies” and both illegal and legal abortions will decrease.
 At first glance, this allegation seems logical.
 After all, authentic (non-abortifacient) contraception is designed to stop conceptions and, if more conceptions are prevented, fewer abortions will occur.